-Falanghina is an ancient Italian white wine grape, reportedly of Greek origin.
-It is also said that Falanghina is the grape variety behind Falernian, the most famous wine of Roman antiquity.
-There has been a renaissance of interest in Falanghina since the turn of the century, and there is now a movement to restore the reputation of this once venerated grape.
+Falanghina is an ancient Italian white-wine grape, reportedly of Greek origin.
+It is also said that Falanghina is the grape variety behind Falernian, the most famous wine of Roman antiquity and the inspiration for Falerno del Massico.
+There has been a renaissance of interest in Falanghina since the turn of the century, and there is now a movement to restore the reputation of this once-venerated grape.

 Though it is increasingly fashionable, Falanghina isn’t yet planted much outside Campania.
 There is a little in Puglia and Abruzzo, but as yet no international production.
 Falanghina is often blended with other indigenous Italian varieties, or produced as a sweet passito wine, but varietal expressions of this interesting grape are becoming more popular.